 2. Make noise to drive away evil spirits

 In the past, in the countryside, whips were used to make noise.
 You’re supposed to let the windows open at midnight if you want evil spirits to be banished from your home.

 3. Carry rice & money in your pockets at midnight

 It’s believed that rice & money will bring you prosperity during the new year.

 That’s a great superstition!
 You don’t have to clean up around the house on the 31st of December and 1st of January; you will throw away your luck together with the dust and garbage.

 5. Be careful who visits you

-If the first person who visits you on the 1st of January it’s a brunette man, it will bring good luck.
+If the first person who visits you on the 1st of January is a brunette man, it will bring good luck.
 It’s believed that blonde or redheaded women bring bad luck.
+Sorry girls.

-Romania is more than just the Dracula legend.
-We have lots of beautiful traditions and beliefs and we like to keep them alive.
+Romania is more than just Dracula’s legend.
+We have lots of beautiful traditions (and weird) and beliefs and we like to keep them alive.

 Happy New Year!